Zhomb/Splatnet2_RPC_CSharp/README.md

 This is where your cookie is stored.
 Keep it safe because if someone gets a hold of your cookie they can easily get your results, which isnt fine.

 ## Known issues
--Closing discord while the program is running will lead to an unstopable error, which requires the program to restart manually
+- Closing discord while the program is running will lead to an unstopable error, which requires the program to restart manually
 Any other errors please create an issue on this repository.